UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

     * Learners have used the terms syntax error, runtime error and semantic error
     * Learners have run code in the Python interpreter

+    Other goals are:

+    - Verify that learners indeed have learned how to create a file
+    - Verify that learners indeed have learned how to use a text editor

     Lesson plan:

     * 5 mins: prior knowledge